cadenzaflow/cadenzaflow-docs-static/get-started/content/quick-start/deploy.md

     name: "Deploy the Process"
     parent: "get-started-quick-start"
     identifier: "get-started-quick-start-deploy"
-    pre: "Deploy the Process to Camunda and start your first process instance."
+    pre: "Deploy the Process to CadenzaFlow and start your first process instance."

 ---

 In the next step, you'll deploy the Process and start a new instance so you can see that your simple process is working correctly.

 {{< note class="info" title="Deployment Support" >}}
 BPMN diagrams must be created for the process engine they intend to be deployed on.
-You cannot run a BPMN diagram modeled for Camunda Platform in Camunda Cloud, or vice versa, at this time. {{< /note >}}
+You cannot run a BPMN diagram modeled for CadenzaFlow Platform in CadenzaFlow Cloud, or vice versa, at this time. {{< /note >}}

-# Use the Camunda Modeler to Deploy the Process
+# Use the CadenzaFlow Modeler to Deploy the Process

-In order to deploy the Process, click on the deploy button in the Camunda Modeler, then give it the Deployment Name "Payment Retrieval" and click the Deploy button.
+In order to deploy the Process, click on the deploy button in the CadenzaFlow Modeler, then give it the Deployment Name "Payment Retrieval" and click the Deploy button.
 From version 3.0.0 on, you will be required to provide an URL for an Endpoint Configuration along with Deployment Details.
 This can be either the root endpoint to the REST API (e.g. `http://localhost:8080/engine-rest`) or an exact endpoint to the deployment creation method (e.g. `http://localhost:8080/engine-rest/deployment/create`).

 {{< img src="../img/modeler-deploy1.png" >}}
 {{< img src="../img/modeler-deploy2.png" >}}
-You should see a success message in the Camunda Modeler:
+You should see a success message in the CadenzaFlow Modeler:
 {{< img src="../img/modeler-deploy3.png" >}}

-More details regarding the deployment from Camunda Modeler you can find [here](https://blog.camunda.com/post/2019/01/camunda-modeler-3.0.0-0-released/#completely-reworked-deployment-tool).
-For Camunda Modeler 2.2.4 and earlier, read [this blog post](https://blog.camunda.com/post/2018/03/camunda-modeler-1120-alpha-3-released/).
+More details regarding the deployment from CadenzaFlow Modeler you can find [here](https://blog.cadenzaflow.com/post/2019/01/cadenzaflow-modeler-3.0.0-0-released/#completely-reworked-deployment-tool).
+For CadenzaFlow Modeler 2.2.4 and earlier, read [this blog post](https://blog.cadenzaflow.com/post/2018/03/cadenzaflow-modeler-1120-alpha-3-released/).

 # Verify the Deployment with Cockpit

 Next, use Cockpit to see if the process was successfully deployed.
-Go to [http://localhost:8080/camunda/app/cockpit/](http://localhost:8080/camunda/app/cockpit/) and log in with the credentials demo / demo.
+Go to [http://localhost:8080/cadenzaflow/app/cockpit/](http://localhost:8080/cadenzaflow/app/cockpit/) and log in with the credentials demo / demo.
 Your process *Payment Retrieval* should be visible on the dashboard.

 {{< img src="../img/cockpit-payment-retrieval.png" >}}

 # Start a Process Instance

-In Camunda, there are different ways to start a new process instance.
+In CadenzaFlow, there are different ways to start a new process instance.
-You can leverage the Camunda REST API to start a new process instance by sending a POST Request.
+You can leverage the CadenzaFlow REST API to start a new process instance by sending a POST Request.

 ## a) curl